nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 values.

 Next, the Cluster operator defines the following CRD for those values.
-Note that the values are validated to prevent invalid or malicious values from being propagated into the NGINX config:
+Note that the values are validated to prevent invalid or malicious values from being propagated into the NGINX config.
+The Cluster operator also decided to use a Policy for this use case.

 ```go
 // RateLimitingPolicy is a Direct Attached Policy to configure rate-limiting of client requests.